Should We All Be Switching to Organic Period Products?

 Non-organic tampons contained more barium, cadmium and lead.

 This is likely due to natural fertilisers and soil conditions in farming.
-Since metals naturally occur in soil and water, they end up in materials like cotton (even when it’s organic).
+Since metals naturally occur in soil and water,18 they end up in materials like cotton (even when it’s organic).

-However, whilst this study made headlines, it had some big limitations:
+While this study made headlines, it had some big limitations:19

 Their findings were inconsistent.